AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/overview.md

 # File ownership and permissions

-It is important to secure your Magento installation in a development environment to help prevent issues related to unauthorized people or processes accessing—and potentially harming—your system.
+It is important to secure your Adobe Commerce or Magento Open Source installation in a development environment to help prevent issues related to unauthorized people or processes accessing—and potentially harming—your system.
 Use the following file system ownership and permissions guidelines to protect your installation.

 ## File system owner

-The file system owner is a user that owns and holds write permissions to files in the Magento file system.
+The file system owner is a user that owns and holds write permissions to files in the file system.

 There are two types of file system owners:

 -  **Shared hosting with a single user**

-   Shared hosting providers enable you to log in to the Magento server as one user.
+   Shared hosting providers enable you to log in to the application server as one user.
 As a single user, you can log in, transfer files using FTP, and run the web server.
 You have the option of setting a [`umask`](#restrict) to further restrict access, particularly in a production environment.

 -  **Private hosting with two users**

-   Private hosting is useful if you manage a Magento server.
+   Private hosting is useful if you manage an application server.
 Each user has a specific responsibility:

     -  The _web server user_ runs the Admin and storefront.

-   -  The _command-line user_ runs the Magento cron jobs and command-line utilities.
+    -  The _command-line user_ runs cron jobs and command-line utilities.

-   Both users require the same level of permissions to the Magento file system, so it is best to use a [shared group][] and set a [`umask`](#restrict).
+   Both users require the same level of permissions to the file system, so it is best to use a [shared group][] and set a [`umask`](#restrict).

 ### Restrict access with a umask {#restrict}